sonnv1912/react-motion-modal/README.md

 - Zustand-based, framework-agnostic state management
 - Built-in animation system powered by [Framer Motion](https://www.framer.com/motion/)
-- You can implement a `ModalRenderer` to dynamically render modals from `activeModals` state
+- You can implement a `ModalRenderer` to dynamically render modals from `modals` state
 - Great for complex apps requiring nested or dynamic modal stacks

 ---